qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   In the :guilabel:`Layers` panel, filtered layer is listed with a |indicatorFilter|
   :sup:`Filter` icon next to it indicating the query used when the mouse hovers over the button.
-Click the icon opens the :guilabel:`Query Builder` dialog for edit.
+Double-click the icon opens the :guilabel:`Query Builder` dialog for edit.